Information about Intrabeam TARGIT IORT

 At long-term follow up, (median 9 years, IQR 7 to 11 years), both treatments achieved the same level of breast cancer control, breast preservation and survival from breast cancer.
-Those allocated TARGIT-IORT had fewer deaths from cardiovascular / lung diseases and other cancers compared with those allocated EBRT (6 vs 10 out of every 100 women).
+Those allocated TARGIT-IORT had fewer deaths from cardiovascular / lung diseases and other cancers compared with those allocated EBRT (5 vs 10 out of every 100 women).
 In patients with grade 1 or grade 2 cancers this difference results in a statistically significant improvement in overall survival.

 TARGIT IORT has only minimal side effects.
 There is less pain, better cosmetic outcome and higher quality of life compared with traditional radiotherapy.

 The UK National Institute of Care and Excellence (NICE) have determined that such difference is very small (1 to 2%) and have recommended it for suitable patients in the NHS hospitals that have the equipment and expertise.